-Waiting in security lines at the airport has to be on the list of least enjoyable things about traveling.
+Waiting in security lines at the airport has to be on the list of least enjoyable things about traveling in 2023.
 It’s right up there with traffic jams and canceled reservations.

 But it doesn’t have to be that way!